 Skip to content Skip to navigation

-The tax on non-residential surfaces is an annual tax due by the holder of a real right on a built building or part of a built building not used for residential purposes.
+The tax on non-residential floor space is an annual tax due by the holder of a real right on a built property or part thereof) that is not intended for residential use.

 Our platform allows you to submit your declarations, make your payments and, in general, receive and send your mail.